 Intuitive eating isn’t just about eating whatever you want.
 It’s part of a larger goal: Respecting your body and giving it what it needs.
 In order to do this properly, you must also work towards body acceptance.
 This means accepting your body weight and appearance.
 It also means accepting your ability level and the way your body works.

-As an intuitive eating and body acceptance coach, I can tell you that the process is different for everyone.
+As an anti-diet dietitian who specializes in eating disorders and does plenty of body image work with clients, I can tell you that the process is different for everyone.
 But, healing your relationship with your body is crucial to healing your relationship with food.

 Social media gives a pretty skewed picture of body acceptance.